Whom We’re Looking For

 The Matthew Shepard Foundation, an LGBTQ+ oriented, national civil rights organization based in Denver, is looking for an experienced, creative, well-connected fundraising professional as our next Development Director.
 You’ll be putting your strong passion for civil rights and social change to work for an organization that seeks to “Replace Hate with Understanding, Compassion and Acceptance.”
 You will lead our fundraising efforts across all income categories, including individual contributions, major gifts, planned gifts, grants, corporate partners, earned income and annual and special events.

 You will be identifying and motivating first-time and current major donors, liaising and developing new initiatives with existing corporate sponsors, and identifying new partnership opportunities.
 You will solicit new opportunities to receive grant funding, including preparing grant submittals and reporting outcomes.
 You will oversee our annual fundraising gala as well as third party events and other special benefit events throughout the calendar cycle.
 You will be a vital part of the leadership team, helping to craft budgets and work plans, helping to lead and inspire a dynamic team, and making sure we creatively and efficiently integrate fundraising objectives into all our mission-driven work.
+This is a full-time, salaried, exempt position based in Denver, and requiring 20% to 40% of time devoted to travel.

 Your gifts for collaboration with peers and direct reports will allow your fellow professionals to reach their full potential in carrying out communication, development and programmatic work that positions the Foundation for financial sustainability.
 Your passion for sharing and showcasing personal stories must impel donors, institutions and guests to give generously and often.